Winona, MN (WIN)

 Winona, MN 55987

-- Facility Ownership: Canadian Pacific Railway - SOO Line Railroad Company
+- Facility Ownership: Canadian Pacific Railway Company/Soo Line Railroad (Canadian Pacific Railway)

-- Parking Lot Ownership: Canadian Pacific Railway - SOO Line Railroad Company
+- Parking Lot Ownership: Canadian Pacific Railway Company/Soo Line Railroad (Canadian Pacific Railway)

-- Platform Ownership: Canadian Pacific Railway - SOO Line Railroad Company
+- Platform Ownership: Canadian Pacific Railway Company/Soo Line Railroad (Canadian Pacific Railway)

 Located east of Winona State University’s main campus, the Winona depot was built in 1888 by the Chicago, Milwaukee and St. Paul Railroad, later known as the “Milwaukee Road.”
 One of the oldest cities in southern Minnesota, Winona possesses a rich railroad heritage dating to the 1850s.